 There's something about old, abandoned buildings that draw people.
 One can get lost inside for hours.
 Try imagining the experience of its first build or what caused its fall from glory.
 These places have incredible stories, and your curiosity will help keep you distracted and away from food.

 Find a beautiful historic building near you to explore!
-If there are no exciting buildings, think of a place you've always wanted to visit.
+If there are no interesting buildings, think of a place you've always wanted to visit.

 Reach out to an old friend.
 Maybe they'll have good advice for your project, or perhaps you can have a nice chat and remind yourself why it's important to maintain those relationships.
 (Bonus points if they live in a different city.)